 Here are some of the other important reasons why you should always get leaks coming from your water heater fixed as soon as you discover them:

-• Fires may start when water from these leaks come into contact with electricity – we all know that mixing water and electricity is always a bad idea.
+- Fires may start when water from these leaks come into contact with electricity – we all know that mixing water and electricity is always a bad idea.
 Your electrical appliances and wirings may experience a short circuit when they come into contact with water, and this may cause fires.
-You should periodically have your wiring checked since and other animals could be eating away at them.
+You should periodically have your wiring checked by a licensed electrician since mice and other animals could be eating away at them.

 These are just some of the major risks involving leaks on water heaters, in general.
 Most leaks will not have that much of an effect in the beginning, but this is not the case for leaks originating from the pressure relief valve.